 - Single life policies can both be written in Trust.
 This means each of you can decide where the money goes on each policy.
 This will also avoid probate and Inheritance Tax (IHT)

 - Can be tailored to each individual’s needs and terms will reflect each partner’s circumstances and health

 - In the event of death of both parents, the children would receive two pay outs

 Whether you opt for a single or a joint policy can be based on many factors, all of which we can go through together with you and your partner.
 It also a good idea to add some critical illness cover to your policy, as well as child’s critical illness cover where suitable.
 Contact us today to arrange a meeting to discuss your protection needs.

 Get in touch

-If you would like advice on taking out or reviewing your life policy then speak to Mark today: email@example.com or 01453 887179.
+If you would like advice on taking out or reviewing your life policy then speak to Mark today by either emailing him at firstname.lastname@example.org or calling on 01453 887179.